faizaan1abd/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 ## Overview

-This hands-on labs offer a comprehensive introduction to Azure OpenAI Service.
+This hands-on lab offers a comprehensive introduction to the Azure OpenAI Service.
 You will begin by configuring the service and integrating Azure OpenAI SDKs into your application.
 Techniques in prompt engineering will refine interactions, and you'll also gain skills in generating and enhancing code.
 The DALL-E model will be utilized for image generation, and you will explore the use of your own data for retrieval-augmented generation (RAG).
 Additionally, you will delve into content filtering to manage and regulate generated outputs.
 Throughout the labs, you'll gain practical experience with real-world AI applications, learn best practices for deploying and scaling these services in a production environment, and understand how to integrate various Azure services to develop resilient, scalable, and secure AI-powered applications.

 ## Objective

-This lab is aimed to give learners hands-on experience with Azure OpenAI resources, deploy and explore models using the Completions and Chat playgrounds, and experiment with prompts, parameters, and code generation.
+This lab is aimed at giving learners hands-on experience with Azure OpenAI resources, deploying and exploring models using the Completions and Chat playgrounds, and experimenting with prompts, parameters, and code generation.
 By completing this lab

 Participants will learn: